 Boat Electrofishing

-Two sampling sites will be identified in New Spicer Meadow Reservoir in the field (Figure 1).
-Locations will be selected to distribute sampling spatially and survey across multiple habitat types.
+Nine sampling sites are identified in New Spicer Meadow Reservoir in Figure 1.
+Locations are selected to distribute sampling spatially and survey across multiple habitat types.
 Boat electrofishing using standard methods (Reynolds 1996) to sample nearshore habitat will be conducted to supplement eDNA collection.
-Sampling will occur primarily in the daytime and will encompass dawn and/or dusk hours.
+The majority of sampling will occur during dusk and dark hours when fish are normally active in shallower water.
 Voltage settings will be generally between 350 and 450 volts, depending on water conductivity and water temperature.
 Electrofishing stations will be approximately 150 feet in length and will target a diversity of nearshore habitats.
 Sampling will begin at one end of a station with the boat perpendicular to shore about 30 feet out from the shoreline or zone too shallow to operate the boat.
 This area will be electrofished toward shore until the electrodes touch the shoreline, or in stations with shallow depths, to prevent boat damage.
 In stations with downed trees, sampling will proceed until the electrodes touch the woody vegetation.
 The boat will be backed away from shore and maneuvered parallel to the shoreline approximately 10 to 15 feet from the previous area, and electrofishing will proceed in this manner until the entire station is sampled.
 Electrofisher “time-on” will be recorded for each sampling site, and a consistent pace and effort will be employed at all sites.

 Captured fish will be enumerated, identified to species, measured to fork length, and the first 20 individuals of each species will be weighed in each sampling site.
 Trout origin will be identified (hatchery or wild stock) based on adipose fin clips.
 Captured fish will be allowed to recover after processing and will be released at the site after the sampling is complete or in an area away from sampling.